realworldocaml/book/book/platform/README.md

 ```

 This will leave the HTML files in `_build/default/_doc/_html`, which
-you can view normally with a webbrowser.
+you can view normally with a web browser.

 ### Autoformatting your source code